ardilarevelo/phpcrawler/README.md

 ########################
 1. Download gitgub repository in your public_html directory: https://github.com/ardilarevelo/phpcrawler.git
+2. Grant write permissions to the "data" directory
-2. Test the website using:
+3. Test the website using:
 	http://localhost
-3. Enter a URL click on "Web crawler -> Scan URL"
+4. Click on "Web crawler -> Scan URL" to scan an URL

 ########################
 Endpoints